Spaced RepetitionMemoryAudiobooksLearning Science

 The ADHD challenge: For people with ADHD, the executive function required to take notes while listening can be overwhelming, leading to frustration and abandonment.

-How Summit Automates Spaced Repetition for Audio
+How Just Summit Could Support Spaced Repetition for Audio

 1. Identifies Key Moments